What Is Testicular Torsion?

 When blood flow is cut off, the pain from torsion is severe.
 The testice becomes swollen, and it can die if not treated.
 Quick treatment can save your testicle from permanent damage.
 See a doctor right away if you have any of the following symptoms:

 In many cases, an emergency room (ER) doctor will diagnose testicular torsion.
-A specialist called a urologist will treat it.
-The doctor will ask questions about your symptoms and examine your scrotum and testicles.
+The doctor will ask questions about your symptoms and give you a physical exam to check your scrotum and testicles.

 He might gently touch the inside of your thigh on the side of the affected testicle.
 Normally this should make your testicle contract, or rise up.
 If it doesn't, you could have testicular torsion.